+The loadingscene feature provides base classes for loading screens.
+BaseLoadingScene and its children all work by listening to the asset system and when all known assets are loaded, continuing on.

 '''

-A system for two phase updates: Update, and Commit.

-class ppb.features.twophase.Commit

-Fired after Update.

-class ppb.features.twophase.TwoPhaseMixin

-Mixin to apply to objects to handle two phase updates.

-on_commit(event, signal)

-Commit changes previously staged.

-stage_changes(kwargs)

-Stage changes for the next commit.

-These are just properties on the current object to update.

-class ppb.features.twophase.TwoPhaseSystem(props)

-Produces the Commit event.

-Loading Screens

-The loadingscene feature provides base classes for loading screens.
-BaseLoadingScene and its children all work by

-listening to the asset system and when all known assets are loaded, continuing on.

 class ppb.features.loadingscene.BaseLoadingScene(kwargs)

 Handles the basics of a loading screen.

-get_progress_sprites()
+get progress sprites()

 Initialize the sprites in the scene, yielding the ones that should be tagged with progress.

 Override me.

-next_scene: ppb.Scene
+next scene = None

 The scene to transition to when loading is complete.
 May be a type or an instance.

-update_progress(progress)
+update progress (progress)

 Updates the scene with the load progress (0->1).

 Override me.

 class ppb.features.loadingscene.ProgressBarLoadingScene(kwargs)

 Assumes that a simple left-to-right progress bar composed of individual sprites is used.

 Users should still override get_progress_sprites().

-loaded_image: ppb.Image
+loaded_image = None

 Image to use for sprites in the "loaded" state (left side)

-unloaded_image: ppb.Image = None
+unloaded image = None

 Image to use for sprites in the "unloaded" state (right side)

-update_progress(progress)
+update_progress (progress)

 Looks for sprites tagged progress and sets them to "loaded" or "unloaded" based on the progress.

 '''